-You’ll see that this compressed gas tank is stamped with a plus sign next to the gas cylinder date stamp.
+You’ll see that this compressed gas tank has a plus sign stamped next to the gas cylinder date stamp.

 What Does The Plus Sign Next To The Gas Bottle Test Date Mean?

-This means that this cylinder was tested and rated for a 10% over fill.
+This means that this cylinder has a test and rate for a 10% over fill.

 Useful if you’re trying to get as much cf (cubic feet) of compressed gas into your tank.

-Because you’ll save money and trips for a gas refill.
+Because you’ll save money and trips for a gas bottle refill.